 Speaking openly about obstacles to accomplishing goals (getting the work done) is encouraged here

-We regularly check in on how we are progressing towards our goals
+We regularly check in on how we are progressing toward our goals

-You can include these questions in your next engagement or pulse survey to understand the health of your company’s approach to goal setting.
-Then run a second check later on to assess the results of any changes you've made to optimize the goal-setting process.
+You can include these questions in your next engagement or pulse survey to understand the health of your company’s goal-setting approach.
+Then run a second check later to assess the results of any changes you've made to optimize the goal-setting process.

 Your browser is out of date.
 Our website is built to provide a faster, more engaging experience.
 Your browser may not support all of our features.
 Please update to the latest version of Microsoft Edge or contact your network administrator.